dpdoescode/datadashboardpt2/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+ - Having to decide between manually adding cat images (costly) or being fine with not having images but having an efficient page

 ## License